Connected Incomplete Preferences: Characterization of maximal domains

 \section{Characterization of maximal domains}

-Building on Theorem~\ref{th:sufficiency}, we can offer a useful characterization of the maximal domains:
+Building on Theorem~\ref{th:sufficiency}, we can offer a useful characterization of maximal domains:

-\begin{theorem} Assume $X$ is compact and $\succsim$ is continuous, gapless, and has connected indifference classes.
+\begin{theorem} Assume $X$ is compact and $\succsim$ is continuous, has connected indifference classes, and has no jumps.
 Then, a set $A \subseteq X$ is a maximal domain if and only if it is a connected domain that contains every indifferent alternative and has no exterior bound. \end{theorem}